anqorithm/movies/README.md

 ## Resources that can help you to understand how gRPC works

-I find these resources are good to understand how gRPC works in general :D
+I find these resources are good to understand how gRPC works in general :)

 1. (An Introduction to Programming in Go) https://www.golang-book.com/books/intro
 2. (Introduction to gRPC) https://grpc.io/docs/what-is-grpc/introduction